 Companies across business sectors are constantly managing myriads of customer information.
 However, often, it is spread across a variety of applications.
-Communication history with clients might be stored in the CRM, invoices — inside an accounting software, contracts — within a document management system, and so on.
+Communication history with clients might be stored in the CRM, invoices — inside accounting software, contracts — within a document management system, and so on.

 Since the customer is at the center of any business, CRM platforms are of immense importance for any organization.
-They keep track of all the interactions each client has had with the company, facilitate lead management, and provide extensive analytics that help improve services.
+They keep track of all the interactions each client has had with the company, facilitate lead management, and provide extensive analytics that helps improve services.

 However, what makes these systems truly game-changing are CRM integrations that expand their functionality.
 Today, that’s the topic we’re focusing on.
 We’ll go over the benefits of integrating your software and even outline the tools most commonly connected with CRMs.
 Let’s get into it.